bootstrapworld/md2googleslides/README.md

 Slides can also include generated images, using `$$$` fenced blocks for the data.
 Currently supported generated images are math expression (TeX and MathML) as well as SVG.
-Rasterized images are treated like local images are require opt-in to uploading images to a 3rd party service via the `--use-fileio` option.
+Rasterized images are treated like local images are require opt-in to uploading images to Google Drive.

 Using TeX: